imp-nix/imp.lib/site/src/getting-started.md

 # Getting Started

-This guide walks you through setting up Imp in your flake.

-## Installation

-Add `imp` to your flake inputs:
+Add imp to your flake:

 ```nix
 {